 For your convenience and thanks to our extensive experience, we offer a wide range of dental services and can accommodate almost any procedure in-house.
 We’ll be happy to assist you with any general, cosmetic, or emergency dental needs.

-Phone us on (07) 33560166 or contact us to make an appointment and one of our helpful team members will take care of any questions or concerns you have, as quickly as possible.
+Phone us on (07) 33560166 or contact us to make an appointment and one of our helpful dentists at our Grange clinic will take care of any questions or concerns you have, as quickly as possible.

 Thanks, Jeremy and Team, awesome